 - The provision of recreational facilities with a social welfare purpose.

 The endowment originally consisted of the schoolhouse (now the Old Town Hall) and some property in Bedford, and 13 acres and one rood of farmland in Holborn, just outside the City of London.
 The Holborn estate was developed for housing in the late 17th century.
-This greatly increased the value of the endowment, which last year reached a valuation of over £45.5 million.
+This greatly increased the value of the endowment, which in 2013/14 was valued at £72 million*.

 Today, our activities are still inspired by Sir William Harpur’s vision.
 He understood the value of education, and saw the real needs to be addressed among the disadvantaged, poor and sick in his home town of Bedford.